muralweaver/Selenium-x-Python/README.md

 # Basic Selenium Python Automation Testing

+## Purpose of this repo
+- Gain knowledge on Python Automation using Selenium WebDriver
+- Revist Python basics
+- Understand Selenium Python API methods better
+- Improve Unit and Integration Testing skills using Python Unit Test Frameworks like PyTest

 ## Getting Started

 Use pip to install the selenium package (perhaps in a virtual environment):